WOW!!!! we're going to keep going! Thank you!

 We are partnering with an expert who has studied, lived and breathed relational dementia care, Dr. Sherry L. Dupuis, professor at the University of Waterloo and a Co-Principal Investigator of the Partnerships in Dementia Care Alliance.
 We are thrilled to have Dr. Dupuis to guide us and inspire us through this change.

-To fund this exciting transition to relational dementia care, we require $100,000 in private support.
-We are launching our first-ever fundraiser on September 21st to coincide with World Alzheimer’s Day.
+To fund this exciting transition to relational dementia care, we require $50,000 in private support.

 Cedarhurst needs your help.